microcipcip/cookie-universal/packages/cookie-universal-nuxt/README.md

 // server
 app.$cookies.remove('cookie-name')
 app.$cookies.remove('cookie-name', {
-  // this will allow you to remove cookies
+  // this will allow you to remove a cookie
-  // from different path
+  // from a different path
   path: '/my-path'
 })